 Another way to help is to keep sharing the "Rosebud, Alberta documentary.
-This beautiful short film gives a small glimpse of what our little hamlet is like to visit, study, or live.
+This beautiful short film is a glimpse into the artistic community who make Rosebud home.

 In 2018 Canadian film makers, Eric Pauls and Michael Janke, visited Rosebud and were inspired to create a documentary about our little hamlet, nestled in a valley below the Alberta prairies.
 The short film has won awards at festivals across Canada, including an Official Selection at the Edmonton International Film Festival where it premiered.
 But the film’s festival run has been cut short due to COVID-19 and now the filmmakers have turned their sights to helping save the town and theatre that inspired the film.